CodeMouse92/no-monster-minecraft/README.md

 ## Features

-* This data pack provides alternative sources for (nearly) all hostile mob drops.
+* This data pack provides alternative sources for all hostile mob drops.
 Some are craftable or smeltable, others come from non-hostile mob drops.

 * Adjusts the loot tables for animals to be more realistic.

 * Removes hostile mobs on any difficulty level.
 (You can control which types of hostile mobs spawn.)

 I highly recommend you also install my other data pack [The Missing Recipes](https://github.com/codemouse92/the-missing-recipes), which is designed as a companion to this one.
 Many recipes previously included in this datapack, but not actually directly to mob drops, have been moved to there.

+## Nightmares: Temporarily Allowing Monsters

+Recognizing that players may want combat in specific scenarios without allowing all monsters all the time, I provided a way for you to temporarily enable monsters: Nightmares.

+If _any_ player has the Bad Luck status effect, hostile mobs are allowed.
+Please take care in multiplayer, as the effects are global!

+**If you really, _really_ don't want a type of monster to spawn, even during nightmares, enable the "never<Type>" rule for the monster type.
+See Mob Control.

+You can get the Bad Luck status effect from Nightmare Stew, a new recipe added by this data pack.

+See Recipes for the Nightmare Stew recipe.

+> NOTE: Because the Bad Luck status effect is not applied by anything in vanilla Minecraft, this was a reasonably
+> safe status effect to use.
+However, be aware if you're using any other data packs or command blocks that confer
+> Bad Luck, as they will also allow monsters to spawn.

 ## Recipes